PaddlePaddle/Paddle/doc/design/support_new_device.md

 };
 ```

-CPU implemention is in .cc file
+CPU implementation is in .cc file

 ```
 template <typename T>